The 3D index and Dehn filling: A gluing formula for the 3D index

-By~\cite[Sec.~6]{garoufalidis20163d}, each integer $Q$-normal class $S \in\mathcal{Q}(\tri;\Z)$ can be written as a linear combination of half-edge, half-tetrahedral and half-peripheral solutions with coefficients in $\Z$.
+where $x_i,y_i,p_k,q_k \in \Z$.
+We can regard this as a linear combination of half-edge solutions $\frac12 E_i$, half-tetrahedral solutions $\frac12 T_j$ and half-peripheral curve solutions $\frac12 M_k,\frac12 L_k$, with coefficients in $\Z$.
 We can also require that \textit{the edge coefficients are $0$ on the set of omitted edges $\E'$}; then we say that the linear combination is \textit{admissible}.
 Note that an admissible linear combination is unique.